 A patchwork of history, museums and cultural attractions, Paducah is

 home to the National Quilt Museum, "Wall to Wall"

-floodwall murals by Robert Dafford, Lower Town Artists Studios, the
+floodwall murals by Robert Dafford, Lower Town Artists District working artists studios, the

-prestigious River Heritage Museum, William Clark Market House Museum,
+prestigious River Discovery Center, William Clark Market House Museum,

 and other heritage attractions.